awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-routing.md

 1. In the navigation pane, choose **Route Tables**\.

-1. Select the route table that's associated with the subnet in which your instance resides\.
+1. Select the check box next to the route table that's associated with the subnet in which your instance resides\.
 **Note**
 If you do not have a route table associated with that subnet, select the main route table for the VPC, as the subnet then uses this route table by default\.

+1. Choose **Actions**, **Edit routes**\.

-1. Choose **Routes**, **Edit**, **Add Route**\.
+1. Choose **Add route**\.

 1. For **Destination**, enter the IPv4 address range to which the network traffic in the VPC peering connection must be directed\.
 You can specify the entire IPv4 CIDR block of the peer VPC, a specific range, or an individual IPv4 address, such as the IP address of the instance with which to communicate\.
-For example, if the CIDR block of the peer VPC is `10.0.0.0/16`, you can specify a portion `10.0.0.0/28`, or a specific IP address `10.0.0.7/32`\.
+For example, if the CIDR block of the peer VPC is `10.0.0.0/16`, you can specify a portion `10.0.0.0/24`, or a specific IP address `10.0.0.7/32`\.

-1. Select the VPC peering connection from **Target**, and then choose **Save**\.
+1. For **Target**, select the VPC peering connection, and then choose **Save changes**\.
-![\[Create VPC peering connection dialog\]](http://docs.aws.amazon.com/vpc/latest/peering/images/update-route-table-peering.png)

 The owner of the peer VPC must also complete these steps to add a route to direct traffic back to your VPC through the VPC peering connection\.

-If you have resources in different AWS Regions that use IPv6 addresses , you can create an inter\-region peering connection\.
+If you have resources in different AWS Regions that use IPv6 addresses, you can create an inter\-Region peering connection\.
 You can then add an IPv6 route for communication between the resources\.

 **To add an IPv6 route for a VPC peering connection**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Route Tables** and select the route table that's associated with your subnet\.
+1. In the navigation pane, choose **Route Tables**\.

+1. Select the check box next to the route table that's associated with the subnet in which your instance resides\.
+**Note**
+If you do not have a route table associated with that subnet, select the main route table for the VPC, as the subnet then uses this route table by default\.

+1. Choose **Actions**, **Edit routes**\.

-1. On the **Routes** tab, choose **Edit**, **Add another route**\.
+1. Choose **Add route**\.

 1. For **Destination**, enter the IPv6 address range for the peer VPC\.
 You can specify the entire IPv6 CIDR block of the peer VPC, a specific range, or an individual IPv6 address\.
 For example, if the CIDR block of the peer VPC is `2001:db8:1234:1a00::/56`, you can specify a portion `2001:db8:1234:1a00::/64`, or a specific IP address `2001:db8:1234:1a00::123/128`\.

-1. Select the VPC peering connection from **Target** and choose **Save**\.
+1. For **Target**, select the VPC peering connection, and then choose **Save changes**\.

 For more information, see [Route Tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) in the *Amazon VPC User Guide*\.